-Having a controlled substance on your person could potentially put you in a lot of trouble with the authorities.
-Controlled substances are typically defined as drugs that the possession and use of which are regulated by the federal government.
+Having a controlled substance on your person could put you in a lot of trouble with the authorities.
+Controlled substances are typically defined as drugs that the possession and use of are regulated by the federal government.

 While you may have a legal reason for carrying a controlled substance, like a prescription, the police might question its legitimacy during a stop.
 You could still face charges if they get the wrong impression, and the punishments for possession of a controlled substance in California are severe.

-What Is Possession of a Controlled Substance?
+What is Possession of a Controlled Substance?

 Possession of a controlled substance is also known as “simple possession” or “drug possession” in legal terms.
 It is a misdemeanor offense under California’s Proposition 47, the current law guiding charges for possession of a controlled substance.

-For a free legal consultation, call (310) 928-9347
+For a free legal consultation, call (310) 896-2723

 Typical Punishments for Drug Possession